 Missouri law requires landlords to give the tenant a written termination notice stating that the tenancy will end on a rent-paying date (a date that rent would be due if the tenancy were to continue) not less than one month after receipt of the notice.
 If the rental agreement states that the landlord will give more notice, the landlord must abide by the terms of the rental agreement.

 Landlords can legally provide less notice in certain circumstances—for example, when a tenant has not paid rent, has violated other terms of the rental agreement (for example, bringing in an unauthorized tenant), or has violated basic responsibilities imposed by law (such as by dealing drugs on the rental property).

 It is equally easy for tenants in Missouri to get out of a month-to-month rental agreement.
 Missouri law requires tenants to give the landlord a written termination notice stating that the tenant will be ending the tenancy on a rent-paying date (a date that rent would be due if the tenancy were to continue) not less than one month after receipt of the notice.
 If the rental agreement states that the tenant will give more notice, though, the tenant must abide by the terms of the rental agreement.

-In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.
+In some situations, tenants might able to move out with less (or no) notice—for example, when a landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting the tenant's health or safety.

-The state guide to tenants’ rights (see http://ago.mo.gov/publications/landlordtenant.pdf) may also have useful information on how month-to-month tenancies end.
+The Missouri Attorney General's guide to landlord-tenant law also has useful information on Missouri landlord-tenant laws and how month-to-month tenancies end.